The Data Science Behind the Film ‘Simulating Religious Violence’

 Simulating Religious Violence Film Premiere & Panel Discussion

-On Tuesday, November 19, Boston University Faculty of Computing & Data Sciences, in collaboration with Boston University School of Theology, will present the North American premiere of Simulating Religious Violence, a groundbreaking documentary directed by Jenn Lindsay (GRS'18), owner of So Fare Films.
+On Tuesday, November 19, Boston University Faculty of Computing & Data Sciences, in collaboration with Boston University School of Theology, presented the North American premiere of Simulating Religious Violence.
+Held at the Center for Computing & Data Sciences' 17th floor conference space, the premiere welcomed over 200 attendees and included a reception, film premiere, and panel discussion.